Book cover

 (d) Refactorings speed up the implementation of new features.

-(e) Refactorings improve a system’s runtime performance.
+(e) Refactorings always improve a system’s runtime performance.

 2. The following graph displays the number of features implemented in two similar systems (A and B), developed by comparable teams using the same technologies.
 In which system do you believe refactorings were systematically performed?
 Justify your answer.